ricado-group/cra-template/README.md

-# cra-template-ricado-web
+# RICADO CRA Template

-This is the official Ricado Web template for [Create React App](https://github.com/facebook/create-react-app).
+This is the official RICADO Web template for project created via the [Create React App](https://github.com/facebook/create-react-app) CLI.

 For example: